dmbarbour/glas/docs/GlasNamespaces.md

         type Name = binary excluding NULL
         type Prefix = any binary prefix of Name type TL = Map of Prefix to (Prefix | NULL) as radix-tree dict

+This representation does not include closures, thunks, reified environments, etc. necessary for evaluation.
+Those must be constructed indirectly through evaluation.

 ## Evaluation